Euronext bolsters senior management ahead of summer listing

 The exchange operator said it is currently recruiting a chief operating officer.

-New York Stock Exchange parent NYSE Euronext merged with Atlanta-based ICE in a $10 billion-plus deal that was finalised in November.
+New York Stock Exchange parent NYSE Euronext merged with Atlanta-based ICE in a $10 billion-plus deal that was finalized in November.

 ICE committed to spinning off Euronext when it first secured the deal in 2012.
 Chief Executive Jeff Sprecher, who started the company in 2000, said in November that the Euronext the spin-off would likely happen this summer.